Table of Contents

 What is the Jigger Flea Feeding On

 Adult fleas are feeding on blood.
 The preferred targets are cattle and rodents, there are many different species of jiggers in the world and each one is targetting different animals to feed on.
 Some are pickier and suck the blood only of rats or cows.
-There are only one species of sand flea that takes on humans as host.
+There are only one species of sand flea that takes on humans as a host.
+(See what might make you a preferred target for the Jigger Mite here)

 Why do we use the term host?